Luminova Framework

 # /.env

-database.password (string)The password used to authenticate the production database user.
+database.password (string)The password used to authenticate the database user.

 # /.env

-database.sqlite.path (string)The file path to the SQLite database used in the production environment.
+database.sqlite.path (string)The file path to the SQLite database.

 • Store the file inside the /writeable/database/ directory.